jnzs1836/guande-hugo-page/content/home/bio.md

 author: admin
 ---
+Hi!
+This am Guande Wu, a Ph.D. student in Tandon School of Engineering, New York University.
+My advisor is [Prof. Claudio T. Silva](https://vgc.poly.edu/~csilva/).
+I am really interested in aiding visualization design process by machine learning approaches.
+Previously, I have worked with many outstanding experts in visualization and software engineering at Zhejiang University, Tongji University, UC Davis and Microsoft Research Asia.

-I'm a research scientist in the Language team at DeepMind.
-I blog about machine learning, deep learning, and natural language processing.
+[comment]: <> (I'm a research scientist in the Language team at DeepMind.
+I blog about machine learning, deep learning, and natural language processing.)

 ## My Mission
+Hi!
+This am Guande Wu, a Ph.D. student in Tandon School of Engineering, New York University.
+My advisor is [Prof. Claudio T. Silva](https://vgc.poly.edu/~csilva/).
+I am really interested in aiding visualization design process by machine learning approaches.
+Previously, I have worked with many outstanding experts in visualization and software engineering at Zhejiang University, Tongji University, UC Davis and Microsoft Research Asia.

-Use this area to speak to your mission.
+[comment]: <> (Use this area to speak to your mission.
 Maecenas a varius odio egestas auctor.
 Praesent facilisis, ex a gravida ultricies, quam sed magna placerat eros, et vehicula lectus ligula id dui.
-Aliquam uto cursus velit ut eros lorem ipsum ullamcorper iaculis.
+Aliquam uto cursus velit ut eros lorem ipsum ullamcorper iaculis.)

 ## Specialties